 6′ H x 1′ W

-Quick Tip: If you are looking to plant trees as a privacy screen, be sure to check out my post all about planting privacy trees as a hedge.
+Quick Tip: If you are looking to plantslender trees as a privacy screen, be sure to check out my post all about planting privacy trees as a hedge.

-Just because you have a small yard doesn’t mean that you don’t have space for a tree!
-As you can see there are dozens of options for narrow trees that will pack quite the punch in your small landscape or tight space.
+Just because you have a small yard doesn’t mean that you don’t have space for a tall skinny tree!
+As you can see there are many options for narrow trees that will pack quite the punch in your small landscape or tight space.

 Remember to choose your slender tree not just because it’s narrow but because it’s unique and deserves a prominent place in your garden.
 Look for unique features like multi-season interest, beautiful flowers or even colorful foliage and you’ll be on your way to creating a beautiful landscape to enjoy for years to come.